ArtAssist®… The Arterial Assist Device®

 How Does ArtAssist® Work?

 ArtAssist®…The Arterial Assist Device® was developed by vascular surgeons to increase arterial blood flow.
-It applies a unique compression sequence of 120 mmHg to the foot, ankle and calf with comfortable cuffs to circulate blood flow, much like a firm massage.
-There are no known side effects.
+It applies a unique compression sequence of 120 mmHg to the foot, ankle and calf with comfortable cuffs to circulate blood flow.

 First, the ArtAssist® device compresses the foot and ankle.
 One second later, the calf is compressed.
 As a result, the foot, ankle and calf veins are almost completely emptied.
 In return, the arterial blood is more easily pushed down to the toes and blood-deprived tissues.
 Because of this mechanism, blood flow to the skin of the feet can be tripled.